ncatlab/nlab-content/pages/0/6/0/7/7060/content.md

 ## Predicate logic

 In this section, we assume that [[function extensionality]] or [[weak function extensionality]] is true for all dependent function types.
+The [[predicate logic]] can be defined in the type theory purely from the type of all propositions, dependent function types, dependent sum types, and identity types (see [Angiuli & Gratzer](#AngiuliGratzer)).

 ### The empty type and falsehood